LeonardusHutabarat-Projects/playwright-dotnet/README.md

 I had a look at different pattern, namely **Screenplay Pattern**, but at this time, the pattern can be implemented on later stage where:

-• The automation code is becoming too massive
+• The automation code is becoming too massive.
-• The test architecture is changing to **Acceptance Testing Architecture**
+• The test architecture is changing to **Acceptance Testing Architecture**.
 • The AUT (Application Under Test) focuses on performing _tasks_ and _interactions_.
 • The AUT is frequently changing.
 • The Management wants QA Team to write more expressive and closer to business language.